TstevetsT/ListMalloc/README.md

 git pull     ;downloads most upto date files

-git add .    ;Adds all changes you made or .  can be replaced with a single files name
+git add .    ;Stages changes Adds all changes you made or .  can be replaced with a single files name

 git commit -m "your comment here"   ;commits changes that were added to repository (Local Copy)